mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 *Who was he?* She took out the coil device he gave her and ran her fingers along the copper windings, imagining what such a strange thing might be for.
 She knew that train motors often had coils of wire, but this didn't appear to be a motor of any kind.
 It was too delicate and precise to be pushing anything. *The wind speaks?
 Who are you?*

 She looked down the wall toward the oceans of Ulu, and with her mind she reached out through the massive ocean rails that took Pomri and Linyu away. *Pomri knows what she is doing.
 They'll be alright without me*, she reassured to herself.
 Yet there was a looming dread hanging in her mind, battering her with guilt for not doing more to stop this from happening.
-Perhaps a more clever leader could have seen these dangers earlier; could have persuaded the senate not to give Holragi such power; could have fought for Liffa to stay here.
+Perhaps a more clever leader could have seen these dangers earlier; could have persuaded the senate not to give Holrag such power; could have fought for Liffa to stay here.
 She stopped herself when small droplets leapt out of her cheek.

 "I will find you when this is over," she swore to them, "and you will have a home to come back to.
 I promise."